wpmjones/testcoc/README.md

 # testcoc
-RESTful API to test COC libraries and scripts
+RESTful API to test COC libraries and scripts.
+Hosted at http://coctest.net

 # What it does
 Generate both static and random data which is either correct or incorrect so that you